baky0905/personal-website/docs/bookmarks.md

 ## Emoji legend:

-- 🌎 - public
 - 💲 - paid
 - ❌ - broken link or needs a revision
-- ✔️ - link is online
 - 🔥 - very important

 ---